The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 • Two to three families whose children share a school or activity and whose schedules overlap with your conflict zones

-• One nearby neighbor or friend who could do an emergency pickup (even if they do not have kids in the same activities)
+• One nearby neighbor or friend who could do an emergency pickup (even if they don't have kids in the same activities)

 • Any extended family within driving distance, with their typical availability windows